-All Survey Methodology is based upon HSE document HSG 264 - Asbestos: The Survey Guide, All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.
+All Survey Methodology is based upon HSE document HSG 284 - Asbestos: The Survey Guide.
+All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.

-The person or persons using this report to programme refutbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report & apply it to the project.
+The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects.
 All trade operatives working on site are also expected to have relevant asbestos awareness training & experience.
 IF IN DOUBT STOP & ASKI Please ensure the report covers the areas that you need to work on.

-SHAPE: SARAPE is and well MBC's Integrated ICT solution holds the Company Asbestos Register.
+SHAPE: Sandwell MBC's Integrated iCT solution holds the Company Asbestos Register.
 The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
-The Register holds dotalls of all suspected or confirmed ACM's identified during Refurbishment & Demoition programmes as well as Repairs activities for the past 11 years.
-If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Voids etc these will be highlighted within the report.
-The interrogation of the Company Asbestos Register compliments the survey & report process it does not substitute the Refurbishment & Demoition Survey.
+The Register holds details of all suspected or confirmed ACM's identified during Refurbishment & Demolition programmes as well as Repairs activities for the past 11 years.
+If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Voids et these will be highlighted within the report.
+The interrogation of the Company Asbestos Register complimates the survey 8 report process it does not substitute the Refurbishment & Demolition Survey.